 The Board comprises two executive directors, a non-executive Chairman and seven non-executive directors, five of whom are independent.

 The directors are individuals of a high calibre with diverse backgrounds and expertise, facilitating independent judgement and broad deliberations in the decision-making process.

-- Non-executive directors are those who have been nominated by a shareholder owning more than 20% of the Group, or who were in the employ of the Group in the preceding financial year.
-Non-executive directors are not involved in day-to-day management and are not in full-time salaried employment of Italtile and/or its subsidiaries.
+- non-executive directors are those who have been nominated by a shareholder owning more than 20% of the Group, or who were in the employ of the Group in the preceding financial year.
+Non‑executive directors are not involved in day-to-day management and are not in full-time salaried employment of Italtile and/or its subsidiaries; and

-- Independent non-executive directors are all other directors irrespective of the period during which they have been members of the Board and as defined in the King Code and JSE Listings Requirements.
+- independent non-executive directors are all other directors irrespective of the period during which they have been members of the Board and as defined in King IV and the JSE Listings Requirements.

 No director has an automatic right to a position on the Board.
-All directors are required to be elected by the shareholders at an annual general meeting on a rotational basis.
+All directors are required to be elected by the shareholders at an AGM on a rotational basis.

-- Reviewing the terms of reference of Board Committees;
+- reviewing the terms of reference and approving charters of Board Committees;

-- Approval of the interim statement and Integrated Annual Report and accounts (including the review of critical accounting policies and accounting judgements and an assessment of the Company’s position and prospects); and
+- approval of the interim financial statements and IAR (including the review of critical accounting policies and accounting judgements and an assessment of the Company’s position and prospects); and

 The Board retains full and effective control over the business of Italtile.
 The Board has defined levels of materiality through a written delegation of authority, which sets out decisions the Board wishes to reserve for itself.
 The delegation is regularly reviewed and monitored.